mamumpapa/Lite-Swin-UNETR/README.md

 # Dataset

 Medical Segmentation Decathlon (MSD) is a collection of public datasets for 3D medical image segmentation.
 This dataset is widely utilized to evaluate and validate the segmentation model performance of various organs.
-You can download this dataset from [this link](http://medicaldecathlon.com/).
+You can download MSD dataset from [this link](http://medicaldecathlon.com/).

 ## MSD2019 Task-04 Hippocampus